 This web page shows only a small excerpt of our Cowell research.
 Another 161 words(12 lines of text) covering the years 1219 and 1567 are included under the topic Early Cowell History in all our PDF Extended History products.

 More information is included under the topic Early Cowell Notables in all our PDF Extended History products.

 Many Scottish families suffered enormous hardships and were compelled to leave their country of birth.
 They traveled to Ireland and Australia, but mostly to the colonies of North America, where many found the freedom and opportunity they sought.
 It was not without a fight, though, as many were forced to stand up and defend their freedom in the American War of Independence.
 The ancestors of these Scots abroad have rediscovered their heritage in the last century through the Clan societies and other organizations that have sprung up across North America.
 Immigration and passenger ship lists show some important early immigrants bearing the name Cowell:

-Cowell Settlers in the United States in the 17th Century
+Cowell Settlers in United States in the 17th Century

-Cowell Settlers in the United States in the 18th Century
+Cowell Settlers in United States in the 18th Century

-Cowell Settlers in the United States in the 19th Century
+Cowell Settlers in United States in the 19th Century